-SU also has exchange agreements with universities in countries outside the European Union (e.g. various universities in USA, Hong Kong , Singapore ..).Students who are going to one of these host institutions may receive IRO travel support.
+- SU also has exchange agreements with universities in countries outside the European Union (e.g. various universities in USA, Hong Kong , Singapore,etc).Students who are going to one of these host institutions may receive IRO travel support.

-Please note that you do not have to apply for these grants separately from your application procedure.
+- Please note that you do not have to apply for these grants separately from your application procedure.

 Costs of travel and living